Instagram/MonkeyType/doc/configuration.rst

   .. method:: trace_store()

-    Should return the :class:`~monkeytype.tracing.CallTraceStore` subclass you
+    Should return the :class:`~monkeytype.db.base.CallTraceStore` subclass you
     want to use to store your call traces.

     This is the one method you must override if you subclass the empty